Shahdee-Zaman/Website/README.md

 ## Background

 My previous website was extremely barebones as I had created that one right after learning html and css so I wanted to change it.
-I will try to keep this website constantly updated but I am currently trying to learn pytorch so no new features will added for a whu
+I will try to keep this website constantly updated but I am currently trying to learn pytorch so no new features will added for a small while.

 ## Features